 Executives at major fossil fuel companies have long known the truth.
 In 2020, reporting by NPR revealed internal documents as early as the 1970s showing that executives were warned that recycling was “infeasible” and that there was “serious doubt” that plastic recycling “can ever be made viable on an economic basis.”

 In reality, despite the industry’s decades’ long recycling campaign, the vast majority of plastic products, by design, cannot be recycled and the U.S. plastic recycling rate has never broken 9%.
-The remaining 91% is landfilled, incinerated, or otherwise released into the environment.
+Today, the U.S. recycling rate has slipped even lower, with a current rate of less than 6% according to a recent report the Last Beach Cleanup.
+The remaining 94% is landfilled, incinerated, or otherwise released into the environment.

 As fossil fuels continue to be replaced by clean energy sources, fossil fuel and petrochemical companies invested an additional $208 billion to expand plastic production worldwide, which will only exacerbate the growing pollution problem.